queueit/KnownUser.V3.Python/README.md

 So, if you add the KnownUser validation logic to a central place, then be sure that the Triggers only fire on page requests (including ajax requests) and not on e.g. image.

-If we have the `integrationconfig.json` copied  in the folder beside other knownuser files inside web application folder then the following method is all that is needed to validate that a user has been through the queue:
+If we have the `integrationconfig.json` copied  in the folder beside other knownuser files inside web application folder then the following method (using Django v.1.8) is all that is needed to validate that a user has been through the queue:

-Example using Django v.1.8
 ```python
 from django.http import HttpResponse